Trump, Republicans seize on new stimulus debate to take aim at an old foe: Big tech

 McConnell blocks Democrats’ attempt to quickly approve $2,000 stimulus checks amid pressure on GOP to act

 Earlier Tuesday, Senate Majority Leader Mitch McConnell (R-Ky.) acknowledged Trump’s request to have action on Section 230, the stimulus and other issues “linked together,” adding that the Senate soon would “begin a process to bring these priorities into focus.”
-McConnell declined to detail the Senate’s exact plans, and his office did not respond to multiple requests for comment.
+McConnell declined to detail the Senate’s exact plans before ultimately introducing a bill that coupled the heightened stimulus checks with a repeal of the digital-age liability shield.

-His vagueness left some Democrats and Republicans on Capitol Hill confused — and others seething at the prospect that additional stimulus aid might be tied to a substantial yet unrelated question about the future of the Internet.
-Repealing Section 230 outright, as Trump previously has sought, could have dramatic, damaging implications for the future of free expression online, prompting many Democrats to say that the time is not ripe for such a weighty policy debate.
+The gambit left some Democrats and Republicans on Capitol Hill confused — and others seething at the prospect that additional stimulus aid might be tied to a substantial yet unrelated question about the future of the Internet.
+Repealing Section 230 outright, as Trump long has sought, could have dramatic, damaging implications for the future of free expression online.
+It also threatened to doom any hopes for lawmakers to plus-up stimulus benefits before the end of the year.

 “The American people overwhelmingly support $2,000 relief checks,” said Sen. Ron Wyden (D-Ore), the top Democrat on the Senate Finance Committee who helped design the digital-era protections that Trump and some GOP lawmakers now seek to scrap.